Career and College Promise (CCP)

 HOW TO GET STARTED:

-Students start by registering for an Information Session (offered as seated or online) that covers eligibility for CCP, pathways and options, and the application process.
+Students start by registering for an Information Session (offered as seated or online) that covers eligibility for CCP, pathways, pathway options, and the application process.

-At the session, students will receive enrollment information.
+Students will receive enrollment information during the session.
 They will be notified of acceptance into the CCP program and their next steps upon the receipt of all application materials.

 Students may Contact Us or consult their high school Career Development Counselor or School Counselor.